ashishDevv/monit/README.md

 - Distributed locks (Redis SETNX) → too much overhead per job
 - Database-based scheduling → too slow for high throughput

+**Solution :** <br/>
-**Solution**: Redis Lua scripts execute atomically on the Redis server.
+Redis Lua scripts execute atomically on the Redis server.
 The `fetchAndMoveToInflight` script combines `ZRANGEBYSCORE` + `ZREM` + `ZADD` into a single atomic operation.
 Redis guarantees no other command runs between these operations, eliminating race conditions without external coordination.

-### Challenge 2: Managing Hundreds of Goroutines Without Race Conditions
+### **Challenge 2: Managing Hundreds of Goroutines Without Race Conditions**

 **Problem**: With 100+ executor workers, success/failure workers, alert workers, the scheduler, and the reclaimer all running concurrently, how do you prevent data races and ensure clean shutdown?

-**Solution**:
+**Solution :**
 - **Channels as the sole communication mechanism** — no shared mutable state between pipeline stages
 - **`sync.WaitGroup`** for coordinating goroutine lifecycle within each stage
 - **Semaphore pattern** (`chan struct{}`) to bound HTTP concurrency without mutexes
 - **Context cancellation** propagated to all goroutines for coordinated shutdown
 - **Ordered channel closure** ensuring every message is drained before shutdown (see Graceful Shutdown section above)

-### Challenge 3: Optimizing the Hot Path
+### **Challenge 3: Optimizing the Hot Path**

+**Problem**: Every monitoring check requires

+- Loading monitor configuration.
+- Storing monitor check result.

-**Problem**: Every monitoring check requires loading monitor configuration.
-At scale, this means thousands of database queries per second just for config lookups.
+At scale, this means thousands of database queries per second , and it will blast the DB and reduce performance.

-**Solution**: Redis cache with 24-hour TTL.
-The service layer handles serialization (`json.Marshal`/`Unmarshal`), and the Redis store layer operates on raw `[]byte` — keeping infrastructure decoupled from domain types.
-Cache hits are sub-millisecond vs. 1-5ms for PostgreSQL queries.
+**Solution :** <br/>
+Using Redis as hot storage which stores
+- Monitor configrations with 24-hour TTL
+- Real-time monitor status
+- Ongoing incidents

+This reduce the read & write latency and enhance the performance and throughtput of whole pipeline by huge margin.

 ---

 ## Why Go
+I love this fucking language 😎

+Lets put my love aside and talk practically so,
 Go was chosen for this project for specific technical reasons aligned with the system's requirements:

+### 2. Nature of System — IO Bound Workload

+This system is mainly doing IO Bound tasks, like making HTTP/HTTPs calls, accessing Redis and Database, redis based scheduling, sending alerts.
+All these are IO operations, and very minimal CPU operations. and who can handle IO better than Golang.

 ### 1. Goroutines — Lightweight Concurrency at Scale